hmcclinton/Froggervideogame/Revision8AcradeGame/README.md

 ###Changes###
 Took out trophy constructor

-Added Rock and Star at different scores for catgirl to collide with and remove from board
+Added Rock and Star to add obstacles on board to remove

 Fixed collison detection and now can always collide with Rock and Star